ZeroHour-Z/ZeroHour-Z/README.md

 # ZeroHour
-# Hi there, I'm ZeroHour👋

-## About Me
-I'm a passionate developer with a keen interest in web development, machine learning, and open-source contributions.
-I love exploring new technologies and constantly improving my coding skills.
+# Hi there, I'm ZeroHour👋 I love exploring new technologies and constantly improving my coding skills.
+Also a music producer.

 ## Skills
 - **Languages:**